 In 2009, I rented a building in Wilmington and opened The Trinity Knot, a retail store which featured antiques, vintage collectibles, and an Irish Shop—it became very successful!
 In the summer of 2013, after a great run of four years, The Trinity Knot had expanded to 10,000 square feet of sales space after I bought two additional buildings.
 I had a store that was known as “the most unique shopping experience in the Midwest”, and thrived with 30% sales gains year after year.
 But it took its toll… one can’t simply work 10 hours a day, seven days a week, 362 days a year for so long.
 In late 2013, my husband and I decided to start a new adventure.
 I sold the real estate housing The Trinity Knot in Wilmington.

-We bought a house in Homosassa, Florida and our “new adventure” now consists of this eCommerce site: Irish Ann, Inc. We will have a retail store (open every Saturday and Sunday) at Howard’s Market on Suncoast Blvd. in Homosassa.
-In the meantime, I’ll be bringing you the best of Ireland.
+We bought a house in Homosassa, Florida and our “new adventure” now consists of this eCommerce site: Irish Ann, Inc. We have a retail store (open every Wednesday through Sunday) in front of Howard’s Market on Suncoast Blvd. in Homosassa.
+We also vend at 18 Florida festivals throughout the year.
+As always, I’ll be bringing you the best of Ireland.
 All Irish, All The Time!